victorchukwuemeka/blog-v1/README.md

   This codebase evolves organically as time allows and needs arise.

 - **Production-ready Laravel code:**
   Explore clean, fast, and scalable code with Actions, Jobs, Policies, and more, as well as a thoughtfully organized structure.
+(Basically, I'm following Laravel's best practices.
+No need to do more.)

 - **Monetization & analytics:**
   See how I implemented affiliate links, ad-blocker-resistant analytics, and outbound tracking for real revenue.